-As educators, teachers know the foundation principle is establishing a routine for children.
-Routines provide structure and a sense of safety, which helps children control their impulses and behaviors.
+Routines provide structure and a sense of safety for children, which helps them control their impulses and behaviors.
 Routines are important for adults, too.
-This coronavirus crisis may make you feel unmotivated or powerless.
-Your best friend: A daily routine to help you and the children keep focused and feel some measure of control.
+As coronavirus crisis unfolds you may feel unmotivated or powerless.
+A daily routine to help you and the children keep focused and feel some measure of control.

 What are the basics of a routine?